Pet Owners

 Surgery

-Once patients have been admitted for surgery you will receive intermittent updates on how they are getting on.
-These may be phone, text or email updates so keep an eye on all contact options you have given us.
-If you would like additional updates, do feel free to ring and speak to our reception team.
+Once your pet has been admitted for surgery you will receive regular progress updates via phone, text or email.
+If you would like additional progress reports, feel free to call our reception or nursing team.

-Patients will stay with us for pain management and monitoring until we are happy that they will be manageable and comfortable with you at home.
-For most routine procedures this often just means staying the night of surgery with us, for more complexes cases though it may be several days.
-Your surgeon will keep you informed on the expected timeline of your pets stay with us prior to their surgery so you will be fully aware.
+Patients will remain hospitalised with us for pain management and monitoring until we are happy that they will be manageable and comfortable with you at home.
+Most routine cases stay one night after surgery while more complexes cases may require a longer stay to receive specialised care over several days.

 A discharge appointment will be arranged following surgery.
-The discharge appointments are handled by our brilliant nursing team.
-Your surgeon will have discussed many aspects of your pet’s aftercare, but the nursing team will run through this again with you to ensure you feel prepared.
-They will also ensure you are aware of the medications your pet is to receive and what schedule this should follow.
+Your surgeon will have discussed many aspects of your pet’s aftercare, and the nursing team will explain this with you again in detail at the time of discharge of your pet.
+We want to ensure you feel totally prepared and confident regarding the aftercare your pet requires.
+This will include a discussion regarding administration and dosage of medication.

 Follow-up

-For most conditions a follow-up visit is recommended to allow our surgeons to ensure your pet is making expected progress.
-This will often involve a light sedation for repeat imaging, so your pet should be presented starved for their appointment.
-A handful of procedures may not require a physical recheck and rather we will ask you to simply phone with a progress update to save you a journey.
+For most patients, a follow-up visit is recommended to allow our surgeons to ensure proper healing and progress.
+This will involve a re-examination and full assessment.
+A light sedation may be required for any follow up X-rays or CT scans, so please don’t feed your pet that morning.
+There are a few conditions where a physical recheck is not necessary and rather we may ask you to provide a progress update a few weeks after surgery by phone instead.

-The timing of follow-up varies between procedures and will be made clear to you by your surgeon.
-The details can also be found on the discharge information you will have been provided with.
+The timing of follow-up varies between procedures and will be made clear to you by your clinician at the time of discharge.
+Full details can also be found on the discharge information you will have received.

 Payments & Insurance